Jump to a section:

 A profound understanding of your brand equity lies at the heart of successful expansion.
 Fundamentally, brand equity is a construct comprising several key elements:

-Businesses often use direct methods like financial analysis, brand strength assessment, and consumer behavior studies or indirect methods like brand recognition and recall studies to measure brand equity.
+Businesses often use direct methods like financial analysis, brand strength assessment, and consumer behavior studies, as well as indirect methods like brand recognition and recall studies, to measure brand equity.
 By leveraging these measurements, businesses can determine the strength of their brand and strategize for future growth.

 Leveraging Brand Equity to Expand into New Markets